AnatolyNevzoroff/HEAT_GUN/README.md

 Sorry, comments for video only in Russian.

 I reworked the old version of the firmware.
-New version 1.7 released!
+New version 2.0 is available!
-The firmware has the end of LGT8F386 adapted to this type of inexpensive Chinese microcontroller.
+This version supports both types of processors and also includes some changes to the default settings.

 - Fixed errors with timers.
 - Improved heater cooling function based on.